Siege of Storm's End

 Lord Mace Tyrell descended on Storm's End with the Reach's host, while Lord Paxter Redwyne took the Arbor fleet and closed Shipbreaker Bay to all trade, essentially cutting Storm's End off.
 The siege continued for the better part of a year, with the garrison having to eat their horses, dogs and cats, and were nearly forced to eat their own dead.

-There was at least one breach in discipline, when the master-at-arms at Storm's End, Ser Gawen Wylde attempted to sneak out a postern gate and surrender.
-He was captured and later sent to a cell.
-He died there during the siege.
+There was at least one breach in discipline, when the master-at-arms at Storm's End, Ser Gawen Wylde and three knights attempted to sneak out a postern gate and surrender.
+They were captured and later sent to a cell.
+Gawen died there during the siege.

 Fortunately, Davos Seaworth, a notorious smuggler, slipped through the Redwyne fleet’s lines and entered Storm’s End with a ship loaded with onions and salt fish for the starving garrison.
 This food allowed the garrison to survive long enough for Lord Eddard Stark to arrive and lift the siege.
 There proved to be no battle, with the Battle of the Trident having already been fought, and as soon as Eddard and the rebels appeared on the field, Mace Tyrell dipped his banners.

-Stannis successfully holding the castle aided the rebellion as it meant the Tyrell host could not join Rhaegar Targaryen army which would have swelled the ranks of House Targaryen at the battle of the Trident.
+Stannis successfully holding the castle aided the rebellion as it meant the Tyrell host could not join Rhaegar Targaryen's army, which would have swelled the ranks of House Targaryen at the Battle of the Trident.

 Lord Mace dipped his banners and the Redwyne fleet was redirected to Dragonstone.
 The majority of the Reach's lords and knights were later pardoned by Robert for their part in the war.
 Davos was given a knighthood for assisting the garrison.